 Inflation Rate in Poland averaged 8.13 percent from 1992 until 2020, reaching an all time high of 46.50 percent in April of 1992 and a record low of -1.60 percent in February of 2015.
 This page provides the latest reported value for - Poland Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Central Statistical Office of Poland (GUS)

-Inflation Rate in Poland is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Poland to stand at 2.70 in 12 months time.
-In the long-term, the Poland Inflation Rate is projected to trend around 2.70 percent in 2020, according to our econometric models.
+Inflation Rate in Poland is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Poland to stand at 1.20 in 12 months time.
+In the long-term, the Poland Inflation Rate is projected to trend around 3.60 percent in 2021 and 2.50 percent in 2022, according to our econometric models.